Set up, change or cancel a direct debit

 3. Return the completed form to the organisation – they’ll do the rest.

-Change or cancel a direct debit
+Change a direct debit

 Remove a direct debit from your account

-Delete from the mobile app
+1. Remove in the mobile app

 1. Tap 'Pay & Transfer' at the bottom of your screen.